-- (a) Primary Production Photosynthesis.
+(a) Primary Production Photosynthesis.
 No long-term significant impacts are expected to occur due to the physical nature of the material to be excavated.
-No submerged aquatic vegetation is located within the area of dredging or sand placement. - (b) Suspension/Filter Feeders.
-No oyster reefs, worm reefs, and/or significant clam communities are known to be prominent within the vicinity of the project. - (c) Sight Feeders.
-No significant effects. - (4) Actions Taken to Minimize Impacts (Subpart H).
-No further actions are deemed appropriate. - e.
+No submerged aquatic vegetation is located within the area of dredging or sand placement.

+(b) Suspension/Filter Feeders.
+No significant effects.
+No oyster reefs, worm reefs, significant clam communities are known to be prominent within the vicinity of the project.

+(c) Sight Feeders.
+No significant effects.

+(4) Actions Taken to Minimize Impacts (Subpart H).
+No further actions are deemed appropriate.

+e.
 Contaminant Determinations.
-The material dredged from the borrow areas meets the criteria set forth in 20 CFR 230.60(b).
+The material to be utilized during restoration of the beach meets the criteria set forth in 20 CFR 230.60(b).
 The material is characterized as clean sand which is sufficiently removed from sources of pollution and is located in areas of high current velocities to provide reasonable assurance that the material would not be contaminated by such pollution.
 In addition, the material originates in the near vicinity of the placement activity and is similar to the substrate of the placement site, and receives the same overlying waters as the placement site.
 Hence, no further physical, biological, or chemical testing is required pursuant to the 404(b)(1) Guidelines.
+However, on April 20, 2010, the floating semi-submersible mobile offshore drilling unit Deepwater Horizon experienced an explosion and fire.
+The well began leaking into the Gulf of Mexico.
+The total amount of oil and natural gas that has escaped into the Gulf of Mexico is unknown but is expected to be several million gallons.
+At the time, the spill was known to cause extensive damage to marine and wildlife habitats as well as the Gulf's fishing and tourism industries.
+Ongoing monitoring is underway by multiple organizations to assess the impacts.